hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/635_vi_sharat_chakravarty.md

 — must settle down into the mood of bodilessness with the brooding thought that you are not this body, and must always have the realisation that you are the all-pervading Atman.
-This persevering practice is called Purushakâra (self-exertion — as distinguished from grace).
+This persevering practice is called Purushakāra (self-exertion — as distinguished from grace).
 By such self-exertion will come true reliance on Him, and that is the goal of human achievement.